This post may contain affiliate links. Please read our privacy policy.

 Notes

-You can prepare the macaroni and cheese up to the point of baking and let it sit at room temperature for up to two hours.
-If you want it to keep longer, you can refrigerate it for up to one day.
-Either let the macaroni and cheese come to room temperature before baking or, if you’re taking it straight from the refrigerator, add about fifteen minutes to the baking time.
+You can prepare the macaroni and cheese up to the point of baking and let it sit at room temperature for up to 2 hours.
+If you want it to keep longer, you can refrigerate it for up to 1 day.
+Either let the macaroni and cheese come to room temperature before baking or, if you’re taking it straight from the refrigerator, add about 15 minutes to the baking time.

-Also, you can wrap the macaroni and cheese very well with aluminum foil and freeze it for up to three months.
-Either defrost it in the fridge (this takes about twenty-four hours), or add about thirty minutes to the baking time— leave the foil on the casserole for the first thirty minutes of baking so the top doesn’t get too brown.
+Also, you can wrap the macaroni and cheese very well with aluminum foil and freeze it for up to 3 months.
+Either defrost it in the fridge (this takes about 24 hours) or add about 30 minutes to the baking time— leave the foil on the casserole for the first 30 minutes of baking so the top doesn’t get too brown.

 No matter what, if you’re going to refrigerate or freeze the dish before baking, hold off on the panko topping.
 It’s best if you add it just before baking.